NCEA/ncea-website/content/about.md

       journey, I pray that SRE will help them to move one step (or more!) closer to knowing Jesus.
   - description: >-
-      Normanhurst Boys High School (Mondays, Tuesdays, and Fridays)
+      Normanhurst Boys High School (Mondays, Tuesdays, and Fridays).
 Tony has a Bachelor of Science and a Masters of Divinity.
 He is a former selective high school student and has been teaching SRE at Normanhurst Boys since 2014.
     image: /images/uploads/about/headshot_tony_jones.png
     name: Tony Jones
     quote: >-